 Email Marketing Mistake #7: Ignoring your email marketing stats

 Email marketing numbers aren’t just numbers.
 They’re trying to communicate a story.
 It’s your job to mine the insights the numbers contain.
 Your account provider avails email marketing data for a reason.
 They give you hard numbers to help you quantify the effectiveness (or lack of it) of your strategy.

 So, read every number and try to glean the information it hides.
 Finally, organize the insights you gather into a revitalized email marketing strategy — a strategy that moves the needle.

 Knowing email marketing works is one thing but leveraging it to the max is quite another.
 Small business owners tend to make certain mistakes that sabotage their overall marketing strategy.
 To stand out, you need to handle your email marketing campaigns differently.

 Here’s what to do.
 Write clear, enticing subject lines.
 Also, make sure to display compelling email snippets.
 Don’t stop there; automate your email marketing.
-In addition, make sure to send out laser-focused emails with only one clear CTA.
+In addition, make sure to send out laser-focused and personalized emails with only one clear CTA.
 And remember to A/B test your email templates.
 Likewise, study your email marketing data closely and tweak your campaigns accordingly.
 And finally, you’ll need the right tools for the job.
 The best tool saves you time, helps you minimize mistakes, and enables you design stunning campaigns.
 Using email templates typically makes more sense.

 Veloxy Engage is hands down the best email template builder currently in use.
 Not only does it save you loads of time with ready templates, it also adds a myriad of added benefits.
 These include mail-merge, email tracking, engagement analytics, and most importantly, CAN-SPAM compliant bulk email.